ywkaras/trafficserver/doc/developer-guide/api/functions/TSMimeHdrFieldRemove.en.rst

    Removing the field does not destroy the field.
 It only detaches the field, hiding it from the printed output.
-The field can be reattached with a call to :c:func:`TSMimeHdrFieldAppend`.
-If you do not use the detached field you should destroy it with a call to :c:func:`TSMimeHdrFieldDestroy` and release the handle field with a call to :c:func:`TSHandleMLocRelease`.
+The field can be reattached with a call to :cpp:func:`TSMimeHdrFieldAppend`.
+If you do not use the detached field you should destroy it with a call to :cpp:func:`TSMimeHdrFieldDestroy` and release the handle field with a call to :cpp:func:`TSHandleMLocRelease`.